Amit Kothari

 Most AI steering committees get built as advisory bodies.
 They discuss things, recommend approaches, provide input to whoever actually decides.
 Then someone else makes the call, usually someone who wasn’t in the meeting and doesn’t have the context that shaped the recommendation.

-A steering committee without budget control, hiring authority, and project veto power is just a very expensive focus group.
+A steering committee without proper budget control, hiring authority, and project veto power is just a very expensive focus group.
 Steering means controlling direction.
 Not suggesting it.
 Controlling it.

 For a mid-size company, that breaks down to four specific powers: